Zdong104/Computer-Use-Agent_Collector/README.md

 project is designed to avoid platform lock-in, model lock-in, and closed data pipelines.

+**🔌 Bring your own model.** You are no longer limited to Codex or Claude.
+Point the collector at any OpenAI-compatible vision endpoint — a hosted API, a local server, or your own gateway — right from the web panel.
+Add your `BASE_URL`, `MODEL`, and `API_KEY`, save, and switch between providers from a dropdown.

 <p align="center">
   <img src="assets/agent_run_demo.gif" alt="A multimodal agent applying to a machine-learning job on LinkedIn — control panel on the left, real desktop on the right" width="100%">
   <br>